Introduction to Bacon & the Art of Living

 She told us how “her grandfather was head game-keeper on the Bowood estate and her dad had a wonderful childhood roaming the woodlands and playing by the lake.”
 “The gardens were designed by Capability Brown in the 1700s,” she told us.
 (3) He was lauded as “England’s greatest gardener.”
 Lancelot Brown, as his parents called him, got the nickname, “Capability,” because he would tell his clients that their property had “capability” for improvement.
 (McKenna, 2016) We loved the story and made us even more fond of these beautiful place.
 I love it when interesting tales romance a location or a building.

-I stayed at Bowood for a week before Mr. Smith arranged with Mr. Fife to instruct the servants to prepare the couch and take me to C & T Harris where I was expected.
+We remained on at Bowood for a week before Mr Smith arranged with Mr Fife to instruct the servants to prepare the couch and take us to C & T Harris where we were expected.
 I remained very surprised that the discussion about curing was centred around sweet cured bacon and not mild cured, which was the way it was done in Denmark.
 I read in local newspapers that C & T Harris were advertising pale dried bacon and wondered what it was.
 Was it a form of mild cured bacon where the meat juices were used to increase the curing rate?
 Remember that bacteria in the meat juices and old brine removing an oxygen atom from the nitrate or saltpetre molecule consisting of a nitrogen atom and three oxygen atoms.
 Two being tightly bound and one sitting rather loosely enable the bacteria to, so to speak, pluck the “loose” oxygen atom off and thus change the nitrate into nitrite which in turn results in a quicker curing time.
 The short curing time is then, as Jeppe speculated because the old brine will already have nitrites and there is no need to first wait for the bacteria to do their “plucking” job.
 I however seriously doubt that pale dried bacon has anything to do with mild cured bacon.